giga-sec/gigaSec-Tech-Notes/3. Notes/Port scanning with NMAP.md

 ## Defaults of NMAP when scanning
-### SYN scans requires sudo permission to work in linux
+#### SYN scans requires SUDO permission TO WORK in linux
-For this single reason above.
+This single reason above.
-These then are the defaults run by Nmap
+Make the defaults run by Nmap

 #### If run **==WITH SUDO==** permission
 Default Scan: **SYN scans**